Lyonesse (novel)

-Lyonesse is a novel by Jack Vance published in 1983.
+Lyonesse is a novel by Jack Vance published first in 1983.

 Plot summary

-The story is told in several interlocking threads which are not always chronological.
+The story has several related storylines which are not always precisely chronological.

-King Casmir of Lyonesse arranges the marriage of his daughter Suldrun to Duke Faude Carfilhiot.
+Suldrun, daughter of King Casmir of Lyonesse, is a pensive girl who discovers and spends much time in a secluded old garden in the palace grounds as to avoid the more unpleasant obligations of a princess.
+When Casmir arranges her marriage to Duke Faude Carfilhiot, she resists, and her father confines her to the garden as punishment.

-Princes Aillas and Trewan of Troicinet are sent on a sea voyage to visit the various kingdoms of the Elder Isles to gain experience at statecraft.
+Princes Aillas and Trewan of Troicinet are sent on a sea voyage to visit the various kingdoms of the Elder Isles to gain experience with statecraft.
 While in port, Trewan learns that his father has died and that Aillas is the heir to the throne.
-Late at night, Trewan pushes Aillas overboard.
-Aillas washes ashore at the foot of Suldrun's garden.
-While he recovers, they become lovers and plan to escape.
-Aillas goes on a quest to find his son.
+Late at night, Trewan pushes Aillas overboard in an attempt to assassinate him.
+Aillas washes ashore on the shore of Suldrun's garden.
+While he recovers, they become lovers and plan to escape; Suldrun becomes pregnant.
+Aillas is discovered and imprisoned in an oubliette.
+He eventually escapes and finds that Suldrun has committed suicide.
+He resolves to go on a quest to find his son, Dhrun.

-Suldrun delivers a son named Dhrun, who is taken by the fairies and replaced with the changeling Madouc.
-Dhrun lives nine years in the fairy realm, then sets out through the forest of Tantrevalles, a haunted place.
-He rescues Glyneth, a girl of about 14, from a troll, and they have a number of adventures before joining Dr. Fidelius.
-Fidelius is in fact Shimrod, a magician who had his power stolen from him by Faude Carfilhiot and his lover Tamurello.
-Carfilhiot realizes that Fidelius was Shimrod.
-He kidnaps Dhrun and Glyneth.
+Dhrun is taken by the fairies and replaced with the changeling Madouc.
+Dhrun lives and grows nine years in the fairy realm (which passes as only one year for humans), then sets out through the forest of Tantrevalles, a haunted place.
+He rescues Glyneth, a girl aged about 14, from a troll, and they have a number of adventures before joining Dr. Fidelius.
+Fidelius is in fact Shimrod, a magician who had his power stolen from him by Faude Carfilhiot and Carfilhiot's lover Tamurello.
+Carfilhiot realizes that Fidelius is Shimrod, so he kidnaps Dhrun and Glyneth as a type of insurance.